netxms/netxms-doc/admin/agent-management.rst

 In case it is required to monitor nodes behind firewall, it can be configured access to one of subnet nodes and used this node as a proxy node for others.

-Proxy node can be set while node creation or in :guilabel:`Communications` tab of node properties.
-To configure proxy node select node in object selector :guilabel:`|product_name| Agent Proxy`.
+Proxy node can be set during node creation or in :guilabel:`Communications` tab of node properties.
+To configure proxy node select node in object selector :guilabel:`NetXMS Agent Proxy`.

 .. figure:: _images/create_node.png